-HENRY H. PORTER,
+HENRY H. PORTER.

 THOMAS S. BRENNAN,

 CHARLES E. SIMMONS,

 Commissioners of the Department of

 Public Charities and Correction.

 DEPARTMENT OF PUBLIC AND CHARITIES CORRECTION.

-No. 66 THIRD AVENUE,

-NEW YORK, August 2, 1886.
+No. 66 THIRD AVENUE, NEW YORK, August 2, 1886.

-IN ACCORDANCE WITH AN ORDINANCE OF the Common Council, "In relation to the burial of strangers or unknown persons who may die in any of the public institutions of the City of New York," the Commissioners of Public Charities and Correction report as follows:
+IN ACCORDANCE WITH AN ORDINANCE OF the Common Council, "In relation to the burial of strangers or unknown persons who may die in any of the public institutions of the City of New York," the Commissioners of Public Charities and Correction report as missioners of Public Charities and Correction report as follows:

-At Morgue, Bellevue Hospital, from Central Park- Unknown man; aged about 40 years; 5 feet 8 inches high; sandy hair and moustache.
+At Morgue, Bellevue Hospital, from Central Park-Unknown man; aged about 40 years; 5 feet 8 inches high; sandy bair and moustache.
 Had on brown sack coat, dark pants, red flannel shirt, red socks, brogan shoes; black felt hat.